tinac22-design/tina.cheng/Portfolio /software-sample-1.md

+This writing sample demonstrates the use of a feature in Adobe FrameMaker.

 # Edit a Numbered List Using the Paragraph Designer

 Use the **Paragraph Designer** to edit existing formats or create new paragraph tags in the **Paragraph Catalog**.
 You can control numbering styles, bullet formats, and tab spacing for numbered lists.